 A great way to get an intense walk over varied terrain is by hiking.
 Hiking can be fun and allows you to spend time in nature and the outdoors.
 Hikes often feature hilly terrain, which is great for incline walking.

 Hiking is different than regular walking, so you’ll want to prepare for its unique challenges.
 Here’s some info from Pacer.
 Mobile phone service can be spotty in making hiking areas, so make sure to have a map if you’re in a remote area.
 If you hike frequently, you may want to buy specific hiking shoes that are water-resistant and have soles designed for dirt and rocks.
 Make sure to take snacks and plenty of water as well.

 When hiking hills, make sure to walk carefully as there may be rocks, roots or other features that can trip you up.
-This is even more important hiking downhill, as tripping and falling is more dangerous and it’s easier to miss a step.
+This is even more important hiking downhill, as tripping and falling while going downhill more dangerous and it’s easier to miss a step.
 Don’t hike alone – just in case anything happens.
 Start with short hikes and build up your endurance.
 If you get tired during a hike, you may not be able to get a car or call someone to pick you up, so you’ll want to ensure you can make the entire route without being tired.
 You can also use our Pacer Routes Live Tracking function to allow safety contacts to monitor your hiking location.

 Safety tips for incline walking

 It’s always important to stay safe and stay aware.

 Mud, moss, moisture, and ice are especially dangerous when going up or downhill and can lead to falls and injuries.
 Stay vigilant, keep your feet flat against the ground and use a trekking pole if you’re uncertain about your stability.

 You may feel tired faster